kickoffai/blog/_drafts/world-cup-2018-analysis.md

    well (or bad) teams actually perform during the competition.

 We also tried to model other aspects.
 We tried to add a *host advantage* to the team hosting the competition (i.e., Russia in 2018).
 We also tried to add a *crowd advantage*, i.e., a home advantage specific to each team.
 However, these factors were not helpful in increasing the predictive performance.

-In summary, our predictions come from a combination of the Kickscore and of the home and competition advantages.
+In summary, our predictions come from a combination of the Kickscore, and of home and competition advantages.
 The uncertainty in the data can be effectively quantified through the use of Bayesian inference.
 We retrain the model after every day to make sure that the most recent results are taken into account.

 ## How well did our model perform?

 Now that the World Cup is over, we can evaluate how well our model performed.
 It might be tempting to compare the *accuracy* of models by

 1. reducing the outcome probabilities to a single, most-likely outcome, and
 2. check how many times the predicted outcome was correct.

 But this is rather crude, and loses a lot of meaningful information contained in these probabilities.
 Of course nobody could have reasonably predicted a German loss against South Korea.
 But just how much likely was this outcome?
 Was it 1%?
 Was it 5%?
-20%? ([Our model says it was 10%.][korger]) In a higly uncertain sport such as football, getting accurate estimates of the *probability* of such events to occur is very important,
+20%? ([Our model says it was 10%.][korger]) In a higly uncertain sport such as football, getting accurate estimates of the *probability* of such events to occur is very important.

 Hence, we use a metric called [*logarithmic loss*][quora-logloss] (or *log loss*).
 Informally, the log loss penalizes predictions that are both **confident** and **wrong**.
 It gives a number between 0 (the prediction was highly confidently correct) and infinity (the prediction was highly confidently wrong), so: the smaller the log loss, the better.
 In other words, this metric rewards predictors which are "least surprised" by the observed outcome, on average.
-We acknowledge that it is difficult to interpret the log-loss in absolute terms.
-What does it mean for a model to achieve an average log loss of, say, 1.315?
+We acknowledge that it is difficult to interpret the log loss in absolute terms.
+What does it mean for a model to achieve an log loss of, say, 1.315?
 The log loss is only meaningful in comparison to other models.

 This year, many organisations provided forecasts prior to the World Cup.
 We kept track of the following ones: